Menstrual Synchrony and the Australian Aboriginal Rainbow Snake.

-Chris Knight 1995.
-New Haven and London: Yale University Press
+Chris Knight (1995).
+Blood Relations: Menstruation and the origins of culture.
+New Haven & London: Yale University Press.).

 “Blood Relations is an extraordinary work, in which imaginary creatures and magical events are orchestrated on a global scale, from Australia to Amazonia, into a single vision of how humans created humanity….Though Knight does tend to resemble a shaman with a spread-sheet, he is not concocting some syncretic religious brew of Darwinism and tribal initiation rites.
 He is every bit as materialist as Dennett or Dawkins – ultra-Darwinian, in Stephen Jay Gould’s terms – but unlike them, he has an intuitive understanding of the sacred.
 The trick here is to retain one’s sense of magic after one stops believing in it.
 Blood Relations appreciated the importance of sacred ritual, and of sociobiology, the better for being able to stand outside them.
 Writing under the influence of Primate Visions, Donna Haraway’s feminist interpretation of primatology, Knight felt able to refer to his own narrative as myth, and free to bring his own props to the sociobiology show.
 ‘If you could have calculating, maximising capitalists operating in human origins narratives, why could you not also have militant trade unionists?’ he asked.
 ‘If you could have profits and dividends, why not also industrial action, pay bargaining and strikes?’
 Culture, he proposed, was the settlement that followed the world’s first strike.”